What happens if you add a driver to your car insurance?

 If someone you are not related to lives in your household, you may have to add them as a driver depending on how often they drive your vehicle and your car insurance company’s guidelines.
 For example, a few companies require roommates to be listed, but others do not have that requirement if your roommate has their own insurance policy.

+After adding a driver to your car insurance policy, your provider will likely adjust your premium.
 With multiple drivers on the same policy, premiums are based on each driver’s risk factors.
 Insurance companies will pull everyone’s motor vehicle records and claims history to determine overall risk.
-In turn, insurance companies will calculate a total premium, and you will get one bill to pay.
+In turn, insurance companies will calculate your new premium.

 Best car insurance companies for multiple drivers